-Nothing against spare change raffles, and you can enter entries sold in person into your raffle website.
-Online 50/50 raffles routinely sell tickets for $25 – $100 or even more.
+Nothing against spare change raffles, and you can enter entries sold in person on your raffle website.
+Online 50/50 raffles can sell tickets for $25 – $100 or even more.
 Funds are taken securely online by credit card, so donors don’t need to have cash in their pockets to participate.

 Online Raffles Keep Everything Organized

-With paper raffle ticket sales, you often have students or other organization supporters selling tickets for you.
-That’s great, but bringing all of the raffle tickets and cash together in one spot can be a real hassle.
-Someone (read you) need to be sure that no money is missing and ensure that everyone gets entered into the drawing.
+With paper raffle ticket sales, students or other supporters often sell tickets.
+That’s great, but bringing all the raffle tickets and cash together in one spot can be a hassle.
+Someone (read you) needs to ensure that no money is missing and everyone gets entered into the drawing.
 Ensuring a fair drawing for your donors is crucial to your organization’s reputation and success.

 All of these tasks are handled seamlessly online with our raffle platform.